 - Large Ham: Finally, Doom has been merged with a being large enough to contain his ego.

-- Not That Kind of Doctor: He has an actual doctorate.
+- Morally Ambiguous Doctorate: He has an actual doctorate.

 - Weaksauce Weakness: DOOMACTUS HAS NO WEAKNESS!... well, okay, except his planet-sized ego.
 Moon Girl manages to stop him eating Earth by rigging up her universal translator so he'll only ever hear people praising him.